The history of terminating the X server with Ctrl + Alt + Backspace

 If your Unix machine is suitably configured, hitting Ctrl + Alt + Backspace will immediately terminate the X server, or more accurately will cause the X server to immediately exit.
 This is an orderly exit from the server's perspective (it will do things like clean up the graphics state), but an abrupt one for clients; the server just closes their connections out of the blue.
 It turns out that the history of this feature is a bit more complicated than I thought.

 Once upon a time, way back when, there was the X releases from the (MIT) X Consortium.
 These releases came with a canonical X server, with support for various Unix workstation hardware.
-For a long time, the only way to get this server to terminate abruptly was to sent it a SIGINT or SIGQUIT signal.
+For a long time, the only way to get this server to terminate abruptly was to send it a SIGINT or SIGQUIT signal.
 In X11R4, which I believe was released in 1989, IBM added a feature to the server drivers for their hardware (and thus to the X server that would run on their AIX workstations); if you hit Control, Alt, and Backspace, the server would act as if it had received a SIGINT signal and immediately exit.

 (HP Apollo workstations also would immediately exit the X server if you hit the 'Abort/Exit' key that they had on their custom keyboard, but I consider this a different sort of thing since it's a dedicated key.)